 Although, businesses do not meet the criteria for free shrub replacement in this grant funded program, they can still participate at-cost through the NCCISMA Strike Team for Hire program.
 If interested, please fill out the Shrub Replacement Site Nomination Form and note that the request is for your business in the contact section.
 Note: the inclusion of business sites will be determined on a case by case basis.

 *Required fields include location, which ornamental invasive species are present or anticipated to be present, and a dependable contact person for that site: such as a property manager or school principle (or yourself if a manager is unknown).
-Examples of invasive landscaping shrubs to be removed through this project include: Barberry, multiflora rose, privet, burning bush, and invasive buckthorn.
-Images of invasive shrubs may be sent to [email protected] and will help in evaluation of potential sites: please indicate nominated site in the subject line of Email.
+Examples of invasive landscaping shrubs to be removed through this project include: Barberry, multiflora rose, privet, burning bush, Bradford/Callery pear and invasive buckthorn (see images below).
+Images of invasive shrubs taken at site may be sent to [email protected] and will help in evaluation of potential removal: please indicate nominated site in the subject line of Email.

 Your nomination will be sent directly to NCCISMA for consideration - when you hit the Send Nomination button below - and you will be redirected to the NCCISMA Home Page.
 Thank you for your interest in habitat restoration!